 In his book Stealing Elections, published in 2004, the American journalist John Fund made a claim that took on a life of its own.
 “At least eight of the nineteen hijackers who attacked the World Trade Center and the Pentagon were actually able to register to vote in either Virginia or Florida while they made their deadly preparations for 9/11.”
 The implication that American electoral laws were so lax that terrorists could cast a vote touched a nerve, and has since been repeated again and again by conservative politicians and commentators in the United States.
 But is it true?

-Fund’s carefully chosen words – the hijackers were “able to register” rather than “did register” – suggests that he knew he was on shaky ground.
-But the sentence captured vividly, if misleadingly, the argument he was trying to make in his book: that the electoral system in the United States is riddled with opportunities for fraud and tougher laws are needed to make it much harder to enrol.
+Fund’s sentence captured the central argument of his book: that the electoral system in the United States is riddled with opportunities for fraud and tougher laws are needed to make it much harder to enrol.
 The same argument is often heard in Australia around election time, and was part of the thinking behind the Howard government’s controversial 2006 amendments to the Electoral Act, major parts of which were struck down by the High Court.

 Why would Fund – and the people who have taken up his claim, and others who have long campaigned on the issue in America and elsewhere – want to make it more difficult for people to vote?
-In the United States, the answer is pretty clear: the people most likely to be discouraged from voting by more stringent requirements are people who are least likely to support the Republican Party – people on low incomes, for example, and people from non-English-speaking backgrounds.
-In a country where voting isn’t compulsory, tighter rules would mean that even larger numbers of potential voters wouldn’t enrol and would never become part of the electoral process.
+In the United States, the answer is clear: the people most likely to be discouraged from voting by more stringent requirements are people who are least likely to support the Republican Party – particularly people on low incomes and or non-English-speaking backgrounds.
+In a country where voting isn’t compulsory, tighter rules mean that even larger numbers of potential voters can’t enrol and will never become part of the electoral process.